Chefs take spotlight at London debut music-and-food fest

 "Food was not on my radar.
 Twenty-somethings today are still getting those Nike Airs, they’re still listening to the music but they're now carrying that smoked salmon under their arm...."

-(The story was refiled to add a dropped word in paragraph 7)
+(In this refiled version of the story, a dropped word has been added in paragraph seven)

 (Editing by Michael Roddy/Jeremy Gaunt)